-- Deliver our Cost of Living Action Plan to support immediate needs, foster long-term resilience and prevent crisis situations. - Continue to engage with and empower communities, through network support and community events on the issues that matter to them. - Oversee and grow the Gloucester Lottery, identify new ways to increase funding for VCS organisations and review grant arrangements to better support communities. - Work in partnership to identify and address key issues that affect local children, young people and young adults. - Work with voluntary groups to tackle digital exclusion in our communities. - 4.
-Support and improve the health and wellbeing of all our residents, improving access by enhancing our leisure facilities, and supporting local sports clubs and inclusive community-led initiatives.
+- Continue our commitment to engaging with and empowering communities, through network support and community events. - Oversee and grow the Gloucester Lottery and identify new ways to increase funding for VCS organisations. - Review grant arrangements to better support communities. - Work with voluntary groups to tackle digital exclusion in our communities.

+4. Promote sport to improve the physical and mental health of all residents and improve access by enhancing our leisure facilities and supporting local sports clubs.

-Our goal is to improve the health and wellbeing of all Gloucester residents.
-We want to create opportunities that improve their physical and mental health, promote social connections and build resilience.
-Access to great facilities and the availability of a diverse range of clubs catering for all abilities are the building blocks; that's why we are investing in our facilities at GL1 and Oxstalls and working with partners to promote the vast benefits of regular involvement in sport and physical activity and exploring nature.
-Also integral to this commitment is access to affordable, nutritious food, and we will continue to support inclusive community programmes to achieve this aim.
-By integrating health-focused initiatives with community-led support and accessible services, we will foster a healthier, more connected, and thriving city.
+Participation in physical activity and sport offers vast benefits and we want all our residents to have the opportunity to improve their physical and mental health, improve their self-esteem, socialise and learn new skills.
+Access to great facilities and the availability of a diverse range of clubs catering for all abilities are the building blocks; that's why we are investing in our facilities at GL1 and Oxstalls as part of the leisure contract and working with partners and local sports clubs to promote the benefits of regular involvement in sport and physical activity with the aim of increasing participation across the city.

-- Provide residents with affordable access to high quality leisure facilities and activity programmes, growing participation and memberships. - Collaborate with schools to ensure all Gloucester children have the opportunity to learn to swim and participate in foundational activities that promote lifelong engagement with physical activity. - Work with sports clubs and other partners to identify innovative ways to improve the health and wellbeing of our diverse population, including by encouraging walking and cycling, and promoting the health benefits of exploring nature and open spaces. - Support the development of the Blackbridge site to provide enhanced facilities and opportunities for residents of all abilities to participate in sport. - Work with organisations to improve access to affordable, nutritious food, coupled with education on healthy eating.
+- Provide residents with affordable access to high quality leisure facilities and sports activity, growing footfall & memberships. - Increase the percentage of adult Gloucester residents participating in physical activity, including participation in disability sport. - Work with the city's schools to provides opportunities for Gloucester children to learn to swim before they leave school. - Work with sports clubs and other partners to identify innovative ways to improve the health and wellbeing of our diverse population, including by encouraging and promoting walking and cycling. - Support the development of the Blackbridge site to provide enhanced facilities and opportunities for residents of all abilities to participate in sport.

-AN INNOVATIVE AND ACCOUNTABLE COUNCIL FOCUSED ON PROVIDING SUSTAINABLE, HIGH-QUALITY, ACCESSIBLE SERVICES AND FACILITIES
+AN INNOVATIVE AND ACCOUNTABLE COUNCIL FOCUSED ON PROVIDING HIGH-QUALITY, ACCESSIBLE SERVICES AND FACILITIES

-Transform and strengthen Council services, prioritising innovation and the generation of commercial income to fund improved delivery and access for all our customers no matter how they choose to contact us.
+1. Transform and strengthen Council services, prioritising innovation and the generation of commercial income to fund improved delivery and access for all our customers no matter how they choose to contact us.